What is your background in education?

-What about working at Callywith College are you looking forward to the most?
+What about working at Callywith College do you enjoy the most?

-It will be an exciting opportunity to work at a brand-new college from day 1, being able to see it grow and evolve.
-I’m looking forward to getting stuck in and helping to ensure the college is all ready to go before our first intake of students joins us in September.
+It has been an exciting opportunity to work at a brand-new college from day one, being able to see it grow and evolve.
+It has been brilliant to get stuck in and to help ensure the college was all ready to go before our first intake of students that joined us in September 2017.

 What one thing about you might surprise people?

 I’m very community minded – I run a monthly film club in my local village hall, and have participated in the village pantomime since I was six.
 I’ve also had a go at directing it on a couple of occasions.